rioforce/LEGO-Textures/README.md

 The textures are in the "Complete" folder as SVG files.
 They are sorted by category.
 * Select a category folder.
 * Textures are in .SVG format.
 Some files are .PNG files.
 Those are already converted.
-They are most likely in 1024x1024 resoloution.
-It is recomended that you doenload the original .SVG files instead.
+They are most likely in 1024x1024 resolution.
+It is recommended that you download the original .SVG files instead.
 * Open s .SVG file in Inkscape (or if you know how to use another SVG program you can).
 * Go to File>Export Bitmap
 * Under "Export Area", select Page.
-* Set the demensions you want your PNG file to be.
+* Set the dimensions you want your PNG file to be.
 * Export and locate your file.
 * Now you can open the PNG file in any image editor to fit it to your UV Map (that is, if you plan to use these for 3D renders)

 Notes
 =====

 In the root of the repository, you will see a "PNGs" folder.
-This folder contains the orginal scans of the textures.
+This folder contains the original scans of the textures.
 They are NOT production quality.
 Please use the textures out of the "Complete" colder instead.

 Support
 =======